Lymah123/100-days-of-code/daily-journal.md

 Day 86: 18/02/25

-I had issues with the receipts section so I worked on both the backend and the frontend of it.
+I had issues with the receipts section, so I worked on both the back and frontend of it.

 Day 87: 19/02/25